Contents

 - BaselineA set of data describing pre-intervention or control conditions to be used as a reference scenario for comparison.

-- BuyerAn entity that purchases Removals, often with the purpose of Retiring Credits to make a Removal claim.
+- BuyerAn entity that purchases Removals or Reductions, often with the purpose of Retiring Credits to make a Removal or Reduction claim.

 - Carbon Dioxide Equivalent Emissions (CO₂e)The amount of CO₂ emissions that would cause the same integrated radiative forcing or temperature change, over a given time horizon, as an emitted amount of GHG or a mixture of GHGs.
 One common metric of CO₂e is the 100-year Global Warming Potential.